DavidHavl/hono-event-emitter/README.md

 ### Is it request scoped?
 No, by design it's not request scoped.
 The same Emitter instance is shared across all requests.
 This aproach prevents memory leaks (especially when using closures or dealing with large data structures within the handlers) and additional strain on Javascript garbage collector.
-### Can I use anonymous functions or closures as event handlers?
+### Why can't I use anonymous functions or closures as event handlers when adding them inside of middleware?
-Yes, but only when adding them as argument via either the middleware function `app.use(emitter(handlers))` or the standalone emitter via `createEmitter(handlers)` function.
-Aditionally you can use the `on()` method to add anonymous or closure function as event handler, but only outside of a Hono middleware or request handler!
-This is because middlewares or request handlers run repeatedly on every request, and as anonymous functions are created as new object every time (and therefore can't be checked for equality), it would result in memory leaks and duplicate handlers.
+This is because middleware or request handlers run repeatedly on every request, and because anonymous functions are created as new unique object in memory every time, you would be instructing the event emitter to add new handler for same key every time the request/middleware runs.
+Since they are each different objects in memory they can't be checked for equality and would result in memory leaks and duplicate handlers.
 You should use named functions if you really want to use the `on()` method inside of middleware or request handler.

 ## Author